Modelling on the very large-scale connectome: Introduction

-Until now, structural network studies were performed on much smaller-sized connectomes.
-For example, the data obtained by Sporns and collaborators, using diffusion imaging techniques~\cite{hagmann_mapping_2008,honey_predicting_2009}, consist of a highly coarse-grained mapping of anatomical connections in the human brain, comprising $N = 998$ brain areas and the fiber tract densities between them.
-In order to prove real power laws, valid for several decades, one needs to consider larger-sized systems, lack of corrections to scaling and size cutoff~\cite{MM}.
 Therefore, we have downloaded the largest available human connectomes and run numerical simulations to test the criticality hypothesis, with a focus on heterogeneity effects and the possibility of emergence of dynamical criticality sub-critically.
-Since this graph has a topological dimension $d < 4$~\cite{gastner_topology_2016}, a real synchronization phase transition is not possible in the thermodynamic limit.
+Since this graph has a graph (also called topological) dimension $d < 4$~\cite{gastner_topology_2016}, a real synchronization phase transition is not possible in the thermodynamic limit~\cite{HPClett}.
 Still, we could locate a transition between partially synchronized and de-synchronized states.
 In this review, we show simulation results based on direct measurements of characteristic times and sizes instead of using avalanche spot binning.